The warm weather has arrived, and with it comes the long-awaited swimming pool season.

 Some associations that made the change to salt water have since reverted to chlorine pools because of the higher-than-anticipated operating cost.
 Chemical monitoring equipment may be the best solution for keeping costs lower, as well as improving water quality and maintaining a safer chemical balance.

 - Don’t forget the furniture – When considering swimming pool safety and aesthetic appeal, don’t overlook patio furniture, slides and other structures.
 It’s important to inspect these implements and make any needed repairs.
 Many local companies can refurbish and re-strap pool furniture to avoid the cost of full replacement.

-For those that may need a pool fob or schedule the clubhouse, for an event, send them HERE to submit a quick and easy request.
+If you need a pool fob or to schedule your community's clubhouse for an event, visit HERE to submit a quick and easy request.